rlabausa/spotify-dev-auth/README.md

         - To do this, visit: https://developer.spotify.com/dashboard/applications.
 Select your app.
 Go to **EDIT SETTINGS > Redirect URIs**, add in the URL and click **SAVE**.
 3. (**Optional**) You can remove or configure the default scope by adding to or removing from the `scope` variable in the `auth` view function.
     - You can read about the various authorization scopes on: https://developer.spotify.com/documentation/general/guides/scopes/.
-4. Once everything is configured to your liking, run the command:
+4. Once everything is configured to your liking, run the application using:
     ```
     flask run
     ```